 What Is an Investment Property?

 An investment property, on the other hand, is a property that you purchase for the purpose of profit.
 It is commonly called a rental property, however, it can also include “flipped” properties that are sold for a profit.
-Compared to second homes that are single-unit properties, investment properties come in various property types, including single-family homes, multi-family, commercial, and more.
+Compared to second homes that are single-unit properties; there are some types of investment properties, including single-family homes, multi-family, commercial, and more.

 Real estate investors make money via rent.
 That’s precisely why people invest in real estate – it’s a way to generate a good return on investment (ROI) passively.
 Moreover, real estate investments are safer than other investments such as stocks, so if you intend to expand your investment portfolio, real estate is an excellent choice.